wrdwllm/df_lab/content/Resources/Data.md

 	- The [[../Resources/Fishermans Bend#Fishermans Bend Urban Ecology Strategy Biodiversity Report (2019)|Biodiversity Report]] does not estimate species richness or biodiversity measures, but instead focuses on supporting existing target species.
 - Presence of colours and other sensory data in the environment
 	- Non-human species do not interpret their environment the same way as humans.
 For example, many species [perceive a wider colour spectra](https://www.smithsonianmag.com/smart-news/see-the-world-through-the-eyes-of-animals-with-these-stunning-new-videos-180983647/) than humans.
 	- Some species associate particular colours with threats, prospective mates, or as a method of spotting each other.
-For example, a group of researchers argue that [[../Stakeholders/Superb fairywren|fairy-wrens]] have evolved plumage colouration that they can easily perceive but birds of prey cannot.[^1]
+For example, a group of researchers argue that [[../Stakeholders/Superb fairy-wren|fairy-wrens]] have evolved plumage colouration that they can easily perceive but birds of prey cannot.[^1]
 - Exposure to pollution
 	- [Fishermans Bend groundwater studies 2015–2017](https://discover.data.vic.gov.au/dataset/fishermans-bend-groundwater-studies-2015-2017) assess the pollution of water bodies.
 - Exposure to noise and human activity, e.g., traffic, construction activity